 Method #5 - Give Them the Opportunity to Rectify Their Mistake

-Another reason why some kids misbehave is that they don’t quite understand the impact their actions have had on an object or another person.
+Another reason some kids misbehave is that they don’t quite understand their actions' impact on an object or another person.
 A great way to teach comprehension of this is by giving your child a chance to undo what they’ve done.